xcanchal/alexandria/NOTES.md

 ## Introduction

 Alexandria is a global, open, and decentralized knowledge hub.
-Alexandria is a place where to ask questions and provide answers.
+A place for asking questions and get answers.
 A permanent knowledge hub that can't be censored nor taken down where users can ven get rewarded for their contribution to the community.

 The information in Alexandria is organized in a very simple way.
 Users can create topics, which then can contain questions and these questions get answers.
 As simple as that.
 Users just need to connect their wallets to explore the hub.
 In order to publish any kind of data, they also have to sign up as users and provide a little info about themselves.